KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

     (+ 1 2))
 ```

 * Changed the error handling that results when non-numbers are used as arguments for numeric functions (e.g. `(+ 1 "a")`).
-I'd previously treated this as an internal error without considering that thse cases might be bugs in code written by `JKL` users.
+I'd previously treated these as internal errors without considering that these cases might be bugs in code written by `JKL` users.
 Now `JKL` prints a more informative evaluation error message rather than just terminating

 * Started to rationalise the format of the error messages printed by built in functions